American Psycho (song)

 "American Psycho" is a song by Canadian band Treble Charger.
 It was released in July 2000 as the lead single from their fourth album, Wide Awake Bored.
 The song was a hit in Canada, peaking at number 4 on Canada's Rock chart.
 The song was nominated for "Best Single" at the 2001 Juno Awards.
 It is arguably considered to be the band's signature song.
-On August 6th, 2022, the song reached 5 million streams on the streaming service Spotify.
+As of 2025, the song has received 8 million streams on the streaming service Spotify.